 Looking for more tasty chicken dinners?
-Make sure to check out this pepperoni pizza chicken, lemon herb chicken, or this mozzarella stuffed chicken wrapped in parma ham.
+Make sure to check out this pepperoni pizza chicken, our lemon herb chicken, or this mozzarella stuffed chicken wrapped in parma ham.

 Jump to:

-- Quick and easy - This dish is on the table in 30 minutes and is made all in one skillet.
+- Quick and easy.
+This dish is on the table in 30 minutes and is made all in one skillet.
 What more could you ask for?

-- Great for leftovers or meal prep - This dish is simple, yet bursting with flavor, and it's easy to reheat the leftovers and enjoy throughout the week.
+- Great for leftovers or meal prep.
+This dish is simple, yet bursting with flavor, and it's easy to reheat the leftovers and enjoy throughout the week.

 🍅Ingredients

-- Fresh cherry tomatoes - The main component of this dish is the homemade tomato sauce, which is made with cherry, grape, or plum tomatoes.
+- Fresh cherry tomatoes.
+The main component of this dish is the homemade tomato sauce, which is made with cherry, grape, or plum tomatoes.
 We cut them in halves so they cook down quickly.

-- Red pepper flakes - Optional, for a little kick of spice.
+- Red pepper flakes.
+Optional, for a little kick of spice.

-- Fresh basil - A key component of the flavor!
+- Fresh basil.
+A key component of the flavor!

-- White wine - Chicken broth can also be used to deglaze the pan and start the pomodoro sauce.
+- White wine.
+Chicken broth can also be used to deglaze the pan and start the Pomodoro sauce.

-- Parmesan cheese - Completely optional, but we like to garnish our dish with freshly grated parmesan.
-Skip this if dairy free, the original dish doesn't call for it anyway.
+- Parmesan cheese.
+Completely optional, but we like to garnish our dish with freshly grated parmesan.
+Skip this if dairy-free, the original dish doesn't call for it anyway.

 📋Prep work